aditya43/microservices-applications/README.md

 - **Cluster**: A collection of `nodes` + a `master` to manage them.
 - **Node**: A `virtual machine` that runs our `containers`.
 - **Pod**: More or less a running container.
 Technically, a `pod` can run multiple containers.
+- **Deployment**: Monitors a `set of pods`.
+Make sure they are running and restarts them if they crash.

 ----------------------------------------